-All projects, new construction and rehabilitation, must submit a DCA relocation survey which specifically addresses the development history and occupancy of the proposed project.
+All proposed developments (new construction or rehabilitation) with current occupants must submit a DCA relocation survey specifically addressing the development history and occupancy of the proposed project.
 Failure to complete and submit the survey with the Application submission will result in a Threshold failure.